|

 #4 I Would Invest in Becoming a Better Blogger

-#5 I would Blog More
+#5 I Would Blog More

 #7 I Would Read Every Day

-#8 I Would Save SO Much Money
+#8 I Would Save Money

-#9 Limit my Netflix Binge-watching
+#9 Limit Netflix Binge-Watching

 If everyone just wore a mask we could get our economy started back up organically.
 We don’t have to treat the pandemic and the depression separately– it makes no sense.
 Both things are related.